Alex Trebek close to tears after "Jeopardy!" contestant's surprise answer

 Fans of longtime "Jeopardy!" host Alex Trebek have been sending messages of love and support since the star revealed he was diagnosed with stage 4 pancreatic cancer earlier this year.
 But one man took the kind words a step further — and delivered a surprise answer during an episode of the game show that nearly brought the icon to tears.

-Instead of choosing an answer to the "Final Jeopardy!" question of Monday night's "Tournament of Champions" game, contestant Dhruv Gaur wrote "We love you, Alex!"
+Instead of choosing an answer to the "Final Jeopardy!" question of Monday night's "Tournament of Champions" game, contestant Dhruv Gaur wrote "We ❤️you, Alex!"

-As the host read the message, his voice began to choke up.
+As the host read the message, he began to choke up.
 When the camera panned, Trebek appeared to be getting emotional.

 Trebek suggested in an interview last month that his tenure with "Jeopardy!" may be nearing an end as his battle with cancer continues.
 "I will keep doing it as long as my skills do not diminish, and they have started to diminish," he told CTV.

-Pancreatic cancer has the lowest survival rate of all cancers, because a lack of knowledge means people are often diagnosed at an advanced stage, according to the World Pancreatic Cancer Coalition.
+Pancreatic cancer has the lowest survival rate of all cancers, because the lack of obvious symptoms or an early screening test means people are often diagnosed at an advanced stage, according to the World Pancreatic Cancer Coalition.
 Every day, more than 1,200 people worldwide will be diagnosed with pancreatic cancer and an estimated 1,180 die from the disease.

 Sophie Lewis contributed to this report.